 AND OUR NEW FACEBOOK PAGE AT

 WELCOME TO GARSTON ANIMAL RESCUE.
 Please read all the info here carefully before contacting us.
 We are a small independent charity based in South Liverpool.
-Our house is stuffed to the gills with cats looking for good homes so if you think you might be able to offer a good home to any of the cats whose photos you see on our site, please email us on email@example.com
+Our house is stuffed to the gills with cats looking for good homes so if you think you might be able to offer a good home to any of the cats, please email us on firstname.lastname@example.org

 This is because we are often unable to get to the phone in a hurry (or sometimes at all!) due to all the work we have to do with having so many animals, and we have been getting many non-urgent calls that take us away from the necessary daily routines we have to do to care for all the animals.
 These enquiries can usually be better dealt with by email when we have a moment to stop and reply rather than being caught on the hop whilst wearing our rubber gloves and changing litter trays!